All Products

 Note

-If the source or destination database is from a third-party cloud platform, perform the required preparations.
+If the source or destination database is hosted on a third-party cloud platform, you must perform additional preparations.

 Note